mlhartme/stool/main/documentation.md

 * Adjust `~/.stool/config.json` to your needs: see [stool properties](#stool-properties)
 * If you did not install the Debian package: source `~/.stool/shell.rc` in your shell initialization file (e.g. `~/.bash_profile`).
 * run `stool validate` to check you setup

-### Shared configuration

-Shared setup is for you if you want to install Stool on a server, where multiple users work on a shared set of stages.
-Any user can create, modify and removed any stage on the system.
-Technically, this is done by configuring file system permissions to allow everybody in a group to access Stool.

-Instructions
-* become `root`
-* create a group `stool` and add all users you want to give access to the stages
-* create a folder `sharedstages` somewhere on your disk; get on this folder:
-  * `chgrp stool`
-  * `chmod 2775`
-* for all `stool` users, define the environment variable `STOOL_HOME` and point it to `sharedstages/.stool`
-* with the root user, follow the instructions for shared configuration
-* optional: `chmod 422 $STOOL_HOME/config`

-Note that by placing Stool home under the shared directory, all Stool configuration is shared as well.

 ### Cron job